2026-04-21T10:57:53+00:00">

 Export with Custom Resolution

-Export the model with a specific input resolution (must be divisible by 14):
+Export the model with a specific input resolution.
+For example, RFDETRMedium expects dimensions divisible by 32 (patch_size=16, num_windows=2):

 from rfdetr import RFDETRMedium